-Local governments and their local, national and global association, civil society organizations, and specific UN organizations (UNHCR - United Nations Refugees Agency, the UN Office of the High

-Commissioner on Human Rights, UN-Habitat) should be the ones in charge for monitoring the implementation of the New Urban Agenda.
-UN-Habitat should be further strengthened within the UN system and a specific UN Commissioner for the Right to the City should be created.

-Some priority actions to be undertaken could be:

-- To build an implementation roadmap and a Global Action Plan for the Right to the City. - To develop awareness raising campaigns. - Capacity building and peer-to-peer learning activities, targeting governments (local, regional, and national), civil society, and the private sector. - To undertake dissemination initiatives. - To set up an International Observatory for the Right to the City as a global tool to gather information (i.e. best practices, legal frameworks, case studies) and to foster the Right to the City implementation. - To design monitoring mechanisms. - To creating specific indicators or indexes to measure the achievement of Right to the City (without prejudice to using existing metrics, such as SDGs indicators or the city prosperity index). - To develop indicators of socio-spatial (in)justice in living conditions to provide a good decision-making tool for public policies. - To create an International Forum on the Right to the City aiming at gathering all relevant stakeholders committed to push the right to the city agenda (including global organizations, all levels of government, civil society, and the socially responsible private sector). - To entrust UN Regional Commissions with the task of preparing the Action Plan for the Right to the City in their region. - To develop a guide with key contacts on available and effective solutions dealing with various aspects of Right to the City and their effect on cities around the globe. - To have periodic reports on the state of the Right to the City at local, regional, and national - UN commissions may also consider the possibility of developing a non-legally binding document to provide further support for member states that aspire towards inclusive human rights based settlement development.
+- 81. Local governments and their local, national and global association, civil society organizations, and specific United Nations organizations (UNHCR Office of the United Nations High Commissioner for Refugees, the United Nations Office of the High Commissioner on Human Rights, UN-Habitat) should be the ones in charge for monitoring the implementation of the New Urban Agenda.
+UN-Habitat should be further strengthened within the United Nations system and a specific United Nations Commissioner for the Right to the city should be created. - 82.
+Some priority actions to be undertaken could be: - (a) To build an implementation road map and a global action plan for the right to the city; - (b) To develop awareness-raising campaigns; - (c) Capacity-building and peer-to-peer learning activities, targeting governments (local, regional, and national), civil society, and the private sector; - (d) To undertake dissemination initiatives; - (e) To set up an international observatory for the right to the city as a global tool to gather information (i.e. best practices, legal frameworks, case studies) and to foster the right to the city implementation; - (f) To design monitoring mechanisms; - (g) To create specific indicators or indexes to measure the achievement of right to the city (without prejudice to using existing metrics, such as Sustainable Development Goal indicators or the city prosperity index); - (h) To develop indicators of socio-spatial (in)justice in living conditions to provide a good decision-making tool for public policies; - (i) To create an international forum on the right to the city aiming at gathering all relevant stakeholders committed to push the right to the city agenda (including global organizations, all levels of government, civil society, and the socially responsible private sector); - (j) To entrust United Nations regional commissions with the task of preparing the action plan for the right to the city in their region; - (k) To develop a guide with key contacts on available and effective solutions dealing with various aspects of right to the city and their effect on cities around the globe; - (l) To have periodic reports on the state of the right to the city at the local, regional, and national levels; - (m) For United Nations commissions to also consider the possibility of developing a non-legally binding document to provide further support for Member States that aspire towards inclusive human rights-based settlement development.